core-code/MiscApps/MovieSplitter/README.md

 Mac OS X 10.13 or later

 ## License &amp; Cost:
-MovieSpitter is completely free of charge and licensed under the [Open Source "MIT License"][1].
+MovieSplitter is completely free of charge and licensed under the [Open Source "MIT License"][1].

 ## Usage:
 1.)
-Place the MovieSpitter folder anywhere on your hard disk (the "/Applications" folder is most suitable).
+Place the MovieSplitter folder anywhere on your hard disk (the "/Applications" folder is most suitable).
 2.)
-Double click MovieSpitter.
+Double click MovieSplitter.
 3.)
 Click the "Choose…" button to select a movie to split.
 Enter the seconds of the split-points.
 4.)
 Click "Split Movie" and wait